Am0rphous/Awesome/SysAdmin/README.md

   ### Power, Battery and Performance
   - for later [link](https://itsfoss.com/best-indicator-applets-ubuntu/)
+  - [Cpupower-gui](https://github.com/vagnum08/cpupower-gui) - cpupower-gui is a graphical program that is used to change the scaling frequency limits of the cpu, similar to cpupower.
   - [PowerAPI](https://github.com/powerapi-ng/powerapi) - PowerAPI is a Python framework for building software-defined power meters.
   - [PowerStat](https://launchpad.net/~colin-king/+archive/ubuntu/powermanagement) - Various tools and utilities to help measure power consumption and monitor system activity.
   - [PowerTop](https://github.com/fenrus75/powertop) - Tool used to diagnose issues with power consumption and power management.